• Skip to primary navigation

 • Be Careful with Knots: Don’t use too much yarn when making knots.
 Extra yarn can make a lump in your work.

 • Use the Right Method: Choose the joining method that works best for your yarn and your project.
+And if you need a hand weaving those tails in afterward, my Crochet Borders guide has some handy tapestry needle tips too.

 Common Mistakes to Avoid